 Develop Your Theme & Event Format

-Determine the overall theme and format of your event by hosting brainstorm sessions with your core event stakeholders and committee members.
+Determine the overall theme and format of your company event by hosting brainstorm sessions with your core event stakeholders and committee members.
 Your ideas could affect your venue, sponsor, and menu decisions so that you could tackle this earlier in the planning process.

-The evnets overall theme and format will make it easier to create your marketing strategy.
+The events overall theme and format will make it easier to create your marketing strategy.
 Will this be a day-long event?
 Will it take place over an entire weekend or maybe the whole week?

 You could incorporate best practices in the industry, emerging trends, areas of development, etc. Along with the event theme, it is also essential to decide which format you would host your event.
 Is it going to be large seminars or fireside chats?
 Maybe a tradeshow?
 Determine the form, then move onto the theme.